rwickman/Matchmaking-Server/README.md

 ```

 ## TODO
-* Fix error if user id is not long enough it cannot parse json
+* Fix error for writting json to data as it sometimes doesnt work right
+* If server crashes reboot it